Find out what all the buzz is about as Beehive Place pop-up extends through June

 Or for Metro Girl’s bar and restaurant reviews, click here.

-Posted on 6 May 2015, in Grub, London, Nightlife and tagged Beehive Place, Brixton, dining, foodie, london, Pop up, summer 2015.
+Posted on 6 May 2015, in Grub, London, Nightlife and tagged Brixton, foodie, London, Pop up.
 Bookmark the permalink.
 Comments Off on Find out what all the buzz is about as Beehive Place pop-up extends through June.